Originally published September 25, 2019 and revised October 15, 2020.

 As a job seeker, you know that searching for a new role is tough.
 Sprucing up your resume, writing multiple cover letters, and scheduling interviews can feel like a full-time gig.
-Between multi-step application processes, waiting for responses from the employer, and dealing with the dreaded rejection emails, the hiring process can fray even the strongest of nerves, especially in a saturated job market like Portland where it might take months to find a position that suits you.
+Between multi-step application processes, waiting for responses from the employer, and receiving the dreaded rejection email, the hiring process can fray even the strongest of nerves.

-Feeling stuck or unmotivated?
-It’s time to reinvigorate your job hunt!
+If you’re feeling stuck or unmotivated, it’s time to reinvigorate your job hunt!
 Think of this time as a chance for a fresh start.
 You have the unique opportunity to decide how you want your career to progress from this moment forward.
-Jump start your job search and keep up the positive momentum with these recruiter-approved tips:
+Jumpstart your job search and keep up the positive momentum with these recruiter-approved tips:

 Never Stop Making Connections

 Whether you’re looking for a role in your current field or you’re open to exploring opportunities in a new industry, continue building your network!
 Start online by searching sites like LinkedIn for people who work in the job you’re seeking or who have made the jump from your current industry to the one you’re interested in.
-Invite them to connect and ask if they’d be open for an informational interview, either over coffee or virtually.
+Invite them to connect and ask if they’d be open for an informational interview over coffee (you can even do this virtually).
 What did their career journey look like?
 What skills did they need to land the role they’re in now?
-What training or resources do they recommend to help you prepare for the future?
+What trainings or resources do they recommend to help you prepare for the future?
 Think about how their experience applies to your situation and what learnings or insights you can glean for your career change.
 (Plus, word of mouth is huge.
 Let your new connections know you’re looking for a role—most companies have referral programs in place to incentivize their staff to bring in fresh talent!)

 Level Up Your Skills